-Place the meat in a mixing bowl and season with salt and pepper and add in garlic, eggs, parmesan, bread crumbs, and sage.
+- Place meat in a mixing bowl and season with 1/4 tsp salt and 1/4 tsp pepper.
+Add in garlic, egg and additional egg yolk, parmesan, bread crumbs, and minced sage.

-In the meantime, you can get started on the creamy tomato gravy/sauce.
-Heat 1 T extra virgin olive oil and butter in medium saucepan over medium heat and add bay leave and onion.
-Season with salt and pepper.
+- While meatballs are cooking, make the tomato sauce.
+Heat remaining 1 Tbsp extra-virgin olive oil and butter in medium saucepan over medium heat and add bay leave and onion.
+Season with remaining 1/4 tsp salt and 1/4 tsp pepper.

 - Add chicken stock and tomatoes and heat through.
 Stir in the cream, reduce heat to medium-low, and simmer for about 10 minutes to thicken slightly.

 - Spoon sauce into shallow bowls and top with meatballs.
 Sprinkle with additional parmesan cheese.